RobDickinson/my-kudu-setup/README.md

 # my-kudu-setup
 Using Ubuntu to build and test Kudu

+## Background

+The Kudu documentation ([here](http://getkudu.io/docs/installation.html#ubuntu_from_source) and [here](https://github.com/cloudera/kudu)) is pretty good, but I wanted to create a reproducible procedure for building & testing Kudu on Ubuntu. (starting from scratch)

+This procedure also includes necessary tweaks for a proxied network environment like we have here at Intel.

 ## Install Ubuntu 15.10

 * Use either Desktop or Server version (both tested)